Symptoms of steroids abuse

 - Fluid retention

-In addition to the physical side effects, steroid abuse also impacts users psychologically.
-These symptoms of steroids abuse include:
+In addition to the physical side effects, steroid abuse also affects users psychologically and can lead to symptoms like:

 - Dramatic mood swings